mwojnars/hypertag/docs/index.md

 ### Non-standard prefix operators

-There are two unary prefix operators, that identify variables and tags inside expressions:
+There are two unary prefix operators that identify variables and tags inside expressions:

 - The _variable embedding_ (`$`) operator can precede a variable name (`$VAR`, without space) in an expression, which is equivalent to a normal occurrence of the same name without a leading `$` character.